-If you’re like the average American homeowner, you’ll use somewhere between 60 and 70 gallons of hot water every day in your sinks, showers, and appliances.
+You use about 60-70 gallons of hot water every day in your sinks, showers, baths, dishwasher and washing machine.

 Having home comfort equipment that runs reliably is important every year – but with the uncertainty of the coronavirus keeping us home a lot more than usual this spring, reliability becomes more important than ever.

 If you’ve experienced a flood in your Connecticut home before, you know the damage it can leave in its wake – everything from structural damage and mold to untold damage to your belongings.

 If you’ve been thinking about converting the heating system in your Connecticut home from heating oil to natural gas, you may want to put that idea on the back burner: in most cases, sticking with oil heat is a better decision in a cold weather climate like ours.

 If you’re like most heating oil customers, you probably buy large quantities of heating oil in batches, several times a year; the oil is then kept in an oil storage tank until it’s ready to be used.

 Propane gas is one of the safest and most efficient ways to power and heat your Connecticut home.
 But like any fuel, you have to know what to do to keep your family safe if the unexpected happens.

 Valentine’s month is a good time to remember that nothing lasts forever – not even your oil furnace.
 How long it lasts (your furnace, not the other thing) depends on the kind of steps you take to keep your heating system running well.